DeepLearnPhysics/Supera/SBND_notes.md

 Setting both to false produces not cluster_labels.
 Both to true works but still produce missing ancestor and start points for tracks and photons respectively.

+It turns out setting `services.LArG4Parameters.KeepEMShowerDaughters: true` is what's needed to keep cluster labels.
+But the other as false will merge tracks with showers.

 ## TPC configuration

 Set TPC to [0,1] and Cryo to [0,0] when relevant (see fcls)